-At HA Acoustics we prepare a legally binding Section 61 Agreement for construction sites.
+At HA Acoustics, we prepare noise management plans and a legally binding Section 61 Agreement for construction sites.
 This helps to ensure that the best practice of development is undertaken.
-It protects residents from noise, and vibration and protects developers from restrictive Section 60 notices being served by the Local Authority.
+Carefully determined noise management plans protect residents from noise, and vibration and protects developers from restrictive Section 60 notices being served by the Local Authority.

 The Control of Pollution Act 1974, Section 61 is commonly referred to when discussing construction or demolition related noise and vibration pollution impact on the environment.
 A Section 61 application is made by a construction or demolition firm to the local authority, at HA Acoustics we can make this application, on a companies behalf.
 A Section 61 it is an application for consent to carry out works, which are likely to have a significant impact on the neighbourhood due to its generation of noise and vibration.
 A section 61 application outlines the works that are planned to take place, the proposed working hours of the site and a plan to mitigate potential noise and vibration impact by best practical means.

 The benefit of a construction or demolition company applying for a Section 61 demonstrates to the local authority that a sensible, pro-active approach to environmental safeguarding is being undertaken.
-The Section 61 outlines the methods that are in place to minimise disruption to the local area, thus reducing the potential for noise complaints from local residents.
+The Section 61 agreement and noise management plans outline the methods that are in place to minimise disruption to the local area, thus reducing the potential for noise complaints from local residents.

 The other benefit to having a Section 61 consent is that the local authority may not issue a section 60 notice (limiting works), therefore by having a Section 61 in place, it minimises the likelihood of the contractor’s work being stopped, as a mitigation plan is already in place.
 Without the Section 61 Agreement in place, the Local Authority is able to impose more stringent conditions at any point during construction through the Section 60 notice and enforce more onerous restrictions on site operations or plant type.